casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 Example Contract
 ^^^^^^^^^^^^^^^^

-Retrieve the contract `from this link <https://github.com/casper-ecosystem/two-party-multi-sig>`_ and open the ``contract`` directory .
+Retrieve the contract `from this link <https://github.com/casper-ecosystem/two-party-multi-sig>`_ and open the ``two-party-multi-sig`` directory.
+You will find a ``Makefile`` that contains the build commands necessary to compile the contract to WASM.

 .. code-block:: bash

+  cd two-party-multi-sig
   git clone https://github.com/casper-ecosystem/two-party-multi-sig
-  cd two-party-multi-sig/contract

-You will find a ``Makefile`` that contains the build commands necessary to compile the contract to WASM.
-To build the contract, run:
+ To build the contract, run the following command:

 .. code-block:: bash